Ross McCrorie

-McCrorie has previously played for Rangers, Ayr United, Dumbarton and Portsmouth.
-He has also captained the Scotland under-21 team.
+McCrorie has previously played for Rangers, Ayr United, Dumbarton, Portsmouth and Aberdeen.
+He captained the Scotland under-21 team, and made his full international debut for Scotland in 2024.

 Club career

 Early careers and loans out

 McCrorie, alongside his twin brother Robby (a goalkeeper), worked his way through the Rangers youth system, becoming captain of their U20s side.
 McCrorie joined Scottish League One side Ayr United on loan in February 2016, playing fifteen times and scoring twice as Ayr won promotion.